Highest-Paying Jobs in Canada Without a Degree

 Earning Potential: On average, professionals in this sector earn $75,960 per year.
 So if you are technically inclined, beginning a career in the ICT sector could be a good way to find a high-paying position without having to earn a degree.
 In fact, employees working in ICT earn almost 53 percent more than the national average for all Canadian occupations.2

 Career Possibilities: Training in the field of information technology can lead to a wide range of careers.
 Below are just a few of the many possibilities:

 Construction makes up a large piece of the nation's economy.
-The industry accounted for more than seven percent of Canada's GDP (gross domestic product) in 2015.4 There are more than 300,000 construction-related companies operating in Canada.
-And, as of 2015, one in every 13 Canadian workers were employed in the construction industry.5 They work in sub-sectors related to areas like residential and non-residential construction, as well as road, bridge, and pipeline construction.
+The industry accounted for more than seven percent of Canada's GDP (gross domestic product) in 2015.4 There are more than 368,000 construction-related companies operating in Canada.
+And over 1.5 million Canadians are employed in the construction industry.5 They work in sub-sectors related to areas like residential and non-residential construction, as well as road, bridge, and pipeline construction.